 The narrative of Bildung (in Finnish: sivistys) must be updated to match today’s challenges.
 The social transformation that we all will be facing takes Bildung that gives us the capacity to reform and the wherewithal to respond to today’s wicked problems.
 Such Bildung also creates meaning and well-being that can replace consumerism.

 WHAT’S IT ABOUT?

 The Bildung+ project will increase the value of the traditional Bildung, and update and expand this concept and all it encompasses.
 Hence the “plus” in the title of the project.
-The project is being launched in spring 2020 and will run until June 2022.
+The project was launched in spring 2020 and will run until June 2022.

 The goals of the Bildung+ project are:

 - strengthening public discussions on Bildung amid the societal changes caused by megatrends;

 - updating the narrative of Bildung, so that it becomes an enabling force for facing current societal challenges; Bildung+ creates meaning and well-being that can replace consumerism;

 - DYNAMO, Dynamic Museum and Heritage Futures Workshop as instruments for ecological reconstruction.
 The concept of heritage futures (co-creation of new immaterial cultural heritage for sustainability transformation) has been applied in this sub-project, which aims to identify and develop the power of museums as actors in the cultural transformation for a sustainable future.
 Project is lead by the Finland Futures Research Centre.

 - Content creation for a permanent exhibition of the ”Bildung space” (a public showroom in Helsinki about the history and future of Bildung in Finland).
 The project is lead by the Finnish Lifelong Learning Foundation.